Columbus Dangerous Drugs Attorney

 What to Do After an Injury or Illness From a Dangerous Product

-Call an attorney the day you suspect that a drug or device contains a dangerous defect.
+Call an attorney that specializes in dangerous drug lawsuits the day you suspect that a drug or device contains a dangerous defect.
 Speak to your doctor about whether you should continue the drug or if a safer alternative is available.
 Explain your suspicions to an attorney and present any evidence you may have, such as medical records or a manufacturer recall notice.
 A lawyer will investigate your case and help you file a product liability claim, if applicable.

 Dangerous drugs and medical devices can compromise a patient’s ability to heal or survive.
 A defective product could cause painful and expensive medical complications or the wrongful death of a loved one.
 If you believe you might have grounds for a case, contact us right away.
 Our Columbus personal injury lawyers can go over your rights and options during a free case review in Columbus.